avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Note: *Schistmosoma mansoni* is a parasitic worm that is responsible for causing `schistosomiasis <http://apps.who.int/tdr/svc/diseases/schistosomiasis>`_, which is classified by the WHO as a neglected tropical disease.

--  "[PROP]": to restrict your search to a particular subset of the NCBI database (eg. "srcdb\_refseq[PROP]" restricts your search to RefSeq) or to a particular type of molecule (eg. "biomol mrna[PROP]" restrict your search to mRNA sequences).

 Querying the NCBI Database via R
 --------------------------------